 Similar to opening a data source in Excel, you can open an Odata source in Power BI and use the data to build dashboard widgets or graphs.

 From the Power BI Desktop version, select Get Data, Odata Feed, enter the URL, provide the username and password and then select which Odata feed you wish:

 Select the table you wish:

 Do you need even more power in your reporting?

+Taking further advantage of the data in your system can create a lasting impact for your team.
 Various add-on solutions can be integrated into MYOB Advanced to further improve the power of its reporting.

 - Phocas Software is another add-on solution that provides a cloud-based platform.
 It can also be integrated into MYOB Advanced to give you a single source of truth for your data.
-Phocas combines adaptive, ad-hoc reporting, with best of breed business intelligence to offer predictions and analysis in real time.
+Phocas combines adaptive, ad-hoc reporting with best-of-breed business intelligence to offer predictions and analysis in real time.

 If you need to increase the capability of your native MYOB Advanced system, consider integrating either of these connected services.

-Use Odata connections to unleash the full potential of Excel by working with your live data, directly from MYOB Advanced.
-If you wish to learn more about Odata or need assistance connecting MYOB Advanced to Microsoft Excel or Power BI, email us at email@example.com, or call us at 1300 857 464 (AU) or 0800 436 774 (NZ).
+Use Odata connections to unleash the full potential of Excel by working with your live data directly from MYOB Advanced.
+If you wish to learn more about Odata or need assistance connecting MYOB Advanced to Microsoft Excel or Power BI, email us at firstname.lastname@example.org or call us at 1300 857 464 (AU) or 0800 436 774 (NZ).